netvc/testing/draft-ietf-netvc-testing.md

 Test sequences should be downloaded in whole.
 They should not be recreated from the original sources.

+Each clip is labeled with its resolution, bit depth, color subsampling, and length.

 ### regression-1

 This test set is used for basic regression testing.
 It contains a very small number of clips.